wso2-attic/docs-ciam-cloud/en/docs/guides/b2b-org-management/b2b-org-permissions.md

     <tr>
         <td><code>/admin/manage/identity/Organization Management</code></td>
         <td>
-            When this permission node is selected, the following menus are enabled in the configure menu of the management console:
+            When this permission node is selected, the following menus are enabled in the configure menu of the Management Console:
             <ul>
                 <li>Organizations view</li>
                 <li>Organizations create</li>